Analysis | How Mitch McConnell could do maximum damage to Trump right now

-A trial is a necessary step to convict the president, which would kick him out of office before he leaves on Jan.
+A trial is a necessary step to convict Trump and would kick him out of office before he leaves Jan.
 20. It would require a two-thirds majority in the Senate, which would manifest as a strong bipartisan rebuke of him and his actions.
-It would be an even stronger signal if it was the Republican-controlled Senate launching this trial in the final days he’s in office.
+It would be an even stronger signal if it was the Republican-controlled Senate launching this trial in his final days in office.

-For those reasons, holding a Senate trial in the coming days would be an undeniable humiliation for the president, one that makes it much more difficult for him to spin into a future political career or king maker.
-(After convicting him, the Senate could also take a vote to bar him from ever holding office again.
+For those reasons, holding a Senate trial in the coming days would be an undeniable humiliation for the president, one that casts a pall on his future political ambitions.
+(If they were to convict him, the Senate could also take a vote to bar him from ever holding office again.
 That requires just a majority.)

 A senior White House adviser, speaking anonymously, described it that way to CNN:

-This adviser said the current thinking is the Senate does not have enough time to convict Trump before he leaves office, so the President can make it to the end of his term without that kind of humiliation.“We will get through the 20th and move on,” the adviser said.
+This adviser said the current thinking is the Senate does not have enough time to convict Trump before he leaves office, so the president can make it to the end of his term without that kind of humiliation.“We will get through the 20th and move on,” the adviser said.

-All of this could happen after Trump leaves office — a trial, a bipartisan conviction, a vote to prevent him from holding office — but Trump’s team clearly sees that as less of a threat.
-He’ll already be gone; Democrats will technically be in control of the Senate by then after two Georgia Democrats are seated and President-elect Joe Biden and Vice president-elect Kamala D. Harris are sworn in.
-(Democrats will have 50 votes plus Harris serving as a tie breaker if needed.)
+All of this could happen after Trump leaves office — a trial, a bipartisan conviction, a vote to prevent him from holding future office — but Trump’s team clearly sees that as less of a threat.
+He will already be gone; Democrats will technically be in control of the Senate by then with the seating of two Georgia Democrats, and President-elect Joe Biden and Vice President-elect Kamala D. Harris will be sworn in.
+(Democrats will have 50 votes in the Senate, with Harris serving as a tiebreaker if needed.)

-A trial happening after Jan.
-20 could let Trump accurately say he got impeached by a Democratic-controlled Congress, even if 17 Senate Republicans join in to convict him.
+A trial taking place after Jan.
+20 could let Trump say, accurately, that he got impeached by a Democratic-controlled Congress, even if 17 Senate Republicans join in to convict him.

-McConnell has previously said the Senate wouldn’t be coming back until Jan.
+McConnell has previously said that the Senate wouldn’t be coming back until Jan.
 19, a day before Biden’s inauguration and the likely transfer of power in the Senate.
-Incoming Senate majority leader Charles E. Schumer (D-N.Y.) is trying to convince McConnell to bring the Senate back in earlier via a lesser-used provision where both party leaders agree there’s an urgent need to, but so far McConnell hasn’t taken him up on that.
+Sen. Charles E. Schumer (D-N.Y.), the incoming Senate majority leader, is trying to persuade McConnell to bring the Senate back earlier via an infrequently used provision under which both party leaders agree there’s an urgent need to do so, but McConnell hasn’t taken him up on that.

-House Republicans opposing this second impeachment used the fact that a Senate trial might happen when Trump is out of office to cast Democrats as politically opportunistic, a way to get at Trump when he can’t fight back.
+House Republicans opposed to a second impeachment are seeking to cast Democrats as politically opportunistic, questioning the timing of the impeachment push.

-“With only a week to go,” said Rep. Tom Cole (R-Okla.) on the House floor on Wednesday as that chamber debated impeaching Trump, “the majority is asking us to consider a resolution impeaching President Trump and doing so knowing full well even if the House passes this resolution, the Senate will not consider these charges until President Trump’s term ends.”
+“With only a week to go,” Rep. Tom Cole (R-Okla.) said on the House floor on Wednesday as that chamber debated impeaching Trump, “the majority is asking us to consider a resolution impeaching President Trump and doing so knowing full well even if the House passes this resolution, the Senate will not consider these charges until President Trump’s term ends.”

 But what Cole didn’t mention is that the Senate is still Republican-controlled, in McConnell’s hands for the next week.
-And McConnell is someone who is privately supportive of impeachment, increasingly open to conviction, and thus, perhaps, more open than we thought to bringing back the Senate for a trial now to do maximum damage to the president.
+And McConnell is said to be privately supportive of impeachment, increasingly open to convicting Trump, and thus, perhaps, more open than we thought to bringing back the Senate for a trial now to do maximum damage to the president.

-He hasn’t decided how he’ll vote, according to conversations first reported by the New York Times and confirmed by The Washington Post.
-But they report he has privately told others he probably thinks Trump committed impeachable offenses.
+McConnell hasn’t decided how he’ll vote, according to conversations first reported by the New York Times and confirmed by The Washington Post.
+But they report that he has privately told others that Trump probably committed impeachable offenses.

 One Senate GOP aide speaking to CNN calculated that if McConnell wanted to convict Trump, he could bring along 16 other Republicans.
 “If Mitch is a yes, he's done,” that person said of the president.

-Georgetown Law constitutional scholar and author Josh Chafetz says there are no strict timelines on how slowly or quickly the Senate has to hold such a trial, or how long they have to wait between the House impeachment to do it.
+Georgetown Law constitutional scholar and author Josh Chafetz says there are no strict timelines on how slowly or quickly the Senate has to hold such a trial, or how long it has to wait after the House impeachment to do it.

 House Democrats say they will send the article of impeachment immediately over to the Senate after they vote on it later Wednesday.